bevyengine/bevy-website/content/learn/contribute/project-information/upstreaming.md

 - this crate is popular (good reasons may exist, but this is not a factor on its own)
 - Bevy has no existing solution for this problem
   - the scope of a game engine is large, but not infinite
-  - each feature must justify its value relative to the maintenance/compile time/binary size costs
+  - each feature must justify its value relative to the maintenance / compile time / binary size costs
   - Bevy is intentionally very extensible: allowing users to
 - the crate author(s) needs help with maintenance
   - when this happens to crates which are essential to the ecosystem function, we should try and find a solution